 Top Ten Myths About "E-Waste"

-by Robin Ingenthron- Published on Earth Day 2010
+by Robin Ingenthron- Originally Published on Earth Day 2010 (via Greenwala).
+Updated May 2014

-The ranking of the Myths depend on the definition of what the term "e-waste" means.
+Ranking the 10 Myths depends on the definition of what the term "e-waste" means.
 In the dictionary and in the courts, "waste" means the material that is discarded or disposed of… stuff that didn’t get recycled, but was dumped.
 If two computers are exported, and one is repaired, and the other is thrown away, only the second one is "ewaste".

-Between protectionists, alarmists, and gray market regulators, the term is bandied about loosely.
-Two Chinese officials told me that any property once owned by anyone is considered "discarded" if it changes posession.
-All used, returned, and secondary sales are regulated as "ewaste" in China.
-If I used a laptop for a month and then sold it to my friend?
-"Definitely e-waste."
+Parsing words aside, the "E-Waste" scare was probably the biggest environmental hoax of the past decade.
+Protectionists, alarmists, and gray market regulators bandied the term loosely.
+Two Chinese officials told me that any property once owned by anyone is considered "discarded" if it changes possession... the entire used car economy is "waste" business.
+All used, returned, and secondary sales were regulated as "ewaste" in China.
+I asked a Hong Kong regulator at an Interpol conference - what if I used a laptop for a week and then sold it to my friend?
+"Definitely e-waste" was his response.

 As economist Roger Brinner said, “The sum of anecdotes is not data.”
-I am a fervent environmentalist.
 Myths feed cynicism, which generates reaction AGAINST recycling (see #1).
 We need scientists and engineers, economists and lawyers, more representatives from importing businesses, and fewer megaphones.

 10. MYTH: "There is a growing tsunami of ewaste."

 The Pitch: "Electronics are more disposable, with shorter useful lives.
-And there is evidence [Franklin Associates] that obsolete electronics are the fastest growing segment of the MSW stream.
-And the changes in analog TV broadcasts did make old "rabbit ears" TVs obsolete for receiving live broadcasts, unless they are connected to cable or satellite.
+There is evidence [Franklin Associates] that obsolete electronics are the fastest growing segment of the MSW stream.
+Changes in analog TV broadcasts make old "rabbit ears" TVs obsolete, unless they are connected to cable or satellite.
 The pile is just getting bigger and bigger."

 9. MYTH: We won't recycle “ewaste” unless it is free.